- Anna Cole, Consultant, Former Parliamentary and Inclusion Policy Specialist, ASCL

 - Dr. Charlotte Proudman, Human Rights Barrister for Goldsmith Chambers and Fellow of University of Cambridge

-- Kate Agha, CEO & Lena el-Hindi, Community Outreach Director, Oxford Against Cutting
+- Kate Agha, CEO & Kaddy Touray, Community Outreach Director, Oxford Against Cutting

 March 2019 marked the first British FGM conviction, and raised awareness of the widespread effects of FGM which can lead to PTSD, complex trauma and lifelong psychological difficulties.
 With new funding being made available to tackle violence against women and girls, now is the time to raise awareness and mobilise local authorities, child services, schools and charities on preventative approaches to FGM and supporting survivors.